-There is an ongoing debate between two great sports – rugby vs football.
+There is an ongoing debate between two great sports – rugby vs American football.

 Which is better?
 Tougher?
 Cooler?

-We’re going to focus much more on the differences between the two so that you can form your own opinion on the questions above.
+We’ll focus on the differences between the two so that you can form your own opinion on the questions above.

 I have played both these sports and I love watching and playing them equally.
-I have, admittedly, played more rugby than American football in my time, simply because that is the done thing in the North of England town where I grew up.
-That, plus a little rugby league, was my childhood, with many a day after school spent throwing the ball around at a local park.
+I have played football in the North of England town where I grew up.
+I also played a little rugby league, with the days in between spent throwing the ball around at a local park.